xerosanyam/EcommercePatterns/ImageApis.md

 ## Summary
 * Flipkart and Amazon are flexible in Sizes, i.e they can output many size images.
-* Nobody directly provides variants(Different Angles, Pattern) of Images excepet Jabong.
+* Nobody directly provides variants(Different Angles, Pattern) of Images except Jabong.